 His depositors had no idea he was doing this.
 And he was making a lot on these loans.
 But it wasn’t enough.
 He drew up certificates equal to five tons of gold—four more than he had—and proceeded to lend this new money to his customers.
 He increased the supply of money by 400%.
 There was no actual real savings or capital created by Junior.
 No one saved their production, created wealth, and deposited the gold equivalent in the bank; Junior just issued more pieces of paper.
 He created money out of thin air.
 “Hey”, Junior said, “who will ever know?”

-From then on most people avoided paper of any kind and kept all of their money in gold.
+From then on most people avoided paper money of any kind and kept all of their money in gold.
 Petyrson’s family motto became, “In Gold We Trust.”
-You might notice that more pieces of paper didn’t create any wealth.
+You might have noticed that more pieces of paper didn’t create any wealth.
 Real savings, you recall, was some good produced that someone didn’t consume.
 They traded it for gold, a monetary commodity which retained its value.
 I mean, why would anyone trade their hard earned products for a worthless piece of paper?
 Just issuing more pieces of paper didn’t do anything except raise prices.
 It certainly didn’t create “wealth.”

 Now leap forward in time.
 The village has become a big city in a large country.
 Petyrson10 is old money rich because his family kept gold and invested wisely over the years in things that produced profits.
 Khal’s family went into banking and over the centuries blew up many times.
-Khal10 went into academia and studied a new kind of economics that said money was whatever the government said it was.
+Khal10 went to a college and studied a new kind of economics that said money was whatever the government said it was.
 Khal10 eventually became the head of the government’s central bank.
-He once told his mentor, Bernankie, that “we’ll never have an economic collapse again because I control money!”
+He once told his mentor, Caynes, that “we’ll never have an economic collapse again because I control money!”
 The first thing Khal10 did was to ban all forms of money as legal tender except the one that the central bank issued—paper “notes” called the dollar.
-The dollar was a pretty piece of paper with numbers on it.
+The dollar was a pretty piece of green paper with numbers on it.
 The second thing he did was to sever the relationship of the dollar with gold or any other commodity.
 The government had a big army to back up the edicts of Khal10.

 People everywhere in the country loved the dollar but had no clue what it represented.
 People seemed to want these pieces of paper a lot.
 They were pretty, green things, well made, and looked very official.
 People just stopped thinking about what money was.